 The ADWG provide the framework within which drinking water quality outcomes can be monitored and managed, consistent with the overall objective of healthy and safe water supplies.
-The ADWG form part of the National Water Quality Management Strategy (paragraph seven of the NWI) and are overseen by the National Health and Medical Research Council.
-Since the Commission's 2021 inquiry, minor updates have been made to the ADWG to reflect current best practice in managing health risks from microorganisms, and radiation protection and measurement (NHMRC 2011).
+The ADWG form part of the National water quality management strategy (paragraph seven of the NWI) and are overseen by the National Health and Medical Research Council.
+Since the Commission's 2021 inquiry, minor updates have been made to the ADWG to reflect current best practice in managing health risks from microorganisms, and radiation protection and measurement (NHMRC 2022).

-All jurisdictions have arrangements in place to implement the ADWG, but these regulatory arrangements vary across and within jurisdictions.
+All jurisdictions have arrangements in place to implement the ADWG, but these regulatory arrangements vary across and within jurisdictions (table 9.2).
+Implementation of these jurisdiction-based regimes typically require water service providers to establish risk management, monitoring and reporting regimes consistent with those set out in the ADWG, and to report on instances of contamination exceeding the guideline parameters.
 In 2021, the Commission noted that water quality regulation in regional and remote areas of New South Wales, Western Australia and the Northern Territory were less rigorous than the major cities.